NoahDR17/The_Apostle/README.md

 # The_Apostle

 Portfolio Project One:
-The Apostle is a website that informs users about the luxury spa and holiday resort "The Apostle", it aims to provide the users with a method to get information and to get in contact with the hotel for the purposes of booking a stay or getting more in depth information regarding the resort.
+The Apostle is a website that informs users about the luxury spa and holiday resort "The Apostle".
+It aims to provide the user with a method to find information and to get in contact with the hotel for the purposes of booking a stay or getting more in depth information regarding the resort.
 View the live link [here](https://noahdr17.github.io/The_Apostle/)

 ![Mockup](docs/readme_media/mockup-website.jpg)